jomiq/i3-wpd/README.md

 ## Install
 1. Put the files somewhere.
 2. [optional] If you have [i3msg-python](https://github.com/Ceryn/i3msg-python) and would like to use the upstream source you may discard `i3msg.py`.
+Be advised the upstream source will not run on Python 3.

 ## Usage
 Bash it: